apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CustomizingHelp.md

 ## Customizing Help for Arguments

-You can have more control over the help text by passing an `ArgumentHelp` instance instead.
-The `ArgumentHelp` type can include an abstract (which is what the string literal becomes), a discussion, a value name to use in the usage string, and a Boolean that indicates whether the argument should be visible in the help screen.
+For more control over the help text, pass an ``ArgumentHelp`` instance instead of a string literal.
+The `ArgumentHelp` type can include an abstract (which is what the string literal becomes), a discussion, a value name to use in the usage string, and a visibility level for that argument.

 Here's the same command with some extra customization: